ordinarydennis/ordinarydennis.github.io/_posts/2022-02-20-What-is-TIme-Complexity.md

 <br>

 Linear time $O(N)$ : <br>
-As input data increases, if the number of operations increase in proportion to input data size, the time complexity is $O(n)$.
+As input data increases, if the number of operations increase in proportion to input data size, the time complexity is ``Linear time``.
 ```cpp
 bool find(std::vector<int> v, int n)
 {